 What does this mean for those of us in the shipping and and logistics field?
 The obvious message is that the Chinese and Alibaba, specifically, are clearly bullish on e-commerce.
 It is indeed the Chinese market that holds the key to extraordinary growth in retail.
 Anyone who is able to tap even a part of that market is laying claim to a golden goose.

 Alibaba's U.S. acquisitions are also indicative of its desire to learn some of the finer points of e-commerce as practiced in the U.S. as well as the importance it places on e-commerce in the run up to its expected IPO later this year or early next.
 E-commerce continues to grow at a rapid clip in the U.S., enjoying double digit growth as warehouse availability is at a premium.

-This trend has been in evidence the last couple of years as Capacity LLC has worked a number of its retail clients to develop processes and systems that enable them to handle consumer orders directly.
-It has been an extraordinarily exciting time for us as we have increasingly served as the conduit between a number of consumer brands and their customers.
-From the vantage point of our warehouse floors, it’s a trend that we see increasing dramatically in the months and years ahead.
+This trend has been in evidence the last couple of years as Capacity LLC has worked with a number of its retail clients to develop processes and systems that enable them to handle consumer orders directly.